SHOOTING THE BLACK POWDER REVOLVER

 Before I go on, let me say something about the volume of powder you should use when loading.You must never load the chambers with too much powder or use too much filler or the tops of your bullets won't be flush with the cylinder.
 If a bullet is sticking up, the cylinder won't rotate and your pistol will seriously jam.
 I don't know how much powder to suggest for the .36 caliber "Navy" pistols, but the .44 caliber "Army" pistols must not be loaded with more than 30 grains (by volume) of real or substitute powder when using round balls and no more than 25 grains when using conical bullets or if your pistol has a brass frame.
 When using thick wads, use even less.
 For the "Navy" caliber, you will use much less powder (20 grains maximum I think).
 You may want to work up from smaller charges (around 20 grains for the Army caliber and 15 for the Navy caliber) to see how deeply the bullets seat and to see if maybe you like the reduced blast and recoil better.
 Believe me, you do not want to use so much powder that the bullets are too close to the top of the cylinder or you may be in the embarrassing position of having to use a sharp knife to peel away at the tops of your bullets until your cylinder fits.
 Not a good thing to be doing at the range with everybody watching.

-By the way, everybody should know that it is impossible to load a chamber with so much powder that the pistol is in any danger of "exploding" or harming you in any way.
-This can't happen when you use black powder or substitutes because small volumes of black powder just can't create dangerous pressures and even Walker Colt chambers don't hold that much powder.
+By the way, everybody should know that it is impossible to load a chamber with so much black powder or Pyrodex that the pistol is in any danger of "exploding" or harming you in any way.
+This can't happen when you use black powder or Pyrodex because small volumes of these powders just can't create dangerous pressures and even Walker Colt chambers don't hold that much powder.
 It can sure happen with fast burning smokeless powders, but not with black powder.
 As mentioned above, the only problem with putting in too much black powder is that you won't have room for the slug and it will stick out and jam the pistol.
 Yes, you can overload a brass framed revolver and eventually cause it to loosen up, but the pistol will never explode nor will you ever be exposed to any danger no matter how much powder you stuff in there.
+Now, Triple Seven powder is another matter.

 So, what about underloading a chamber, is that possible?
-Under certain conditions, YES, underloading can be a problem because a misfire or a very weak shot can happen with small charges.
-When a misfire or a very weak shot occurs, many times the slug is propelled into the barrel, but does not exit out the muzzle.
+Under certain conditions, YES, underloading can be a problem because a total or partial ignition failure can happen with small charges.
+When a the charge fails to ignite properly, a very weak shot occurs and many times the slug is propelled into the barrel, but does not exit out the muzzle.
 This is a very bad deal.
 The next shot taken with an obstructed barrel will cause the trapped air between the two slugs to rise to an extremely high pressure and can cause the steel of the barrel to bulge and many times, to actually split.
 Even a badly split barrel is unlikely to hurt the shooter, but it will destroy the revolver and certainly make you feel real dumb.
 It is my sincere opinion that if you like shooting "squib" (low power) shots, you should load with real black powder only.

 The reason I say that small charges should only be done with real black powder, is because black powder ignites so easily so that even as little as 15 grains will fire and propel a .44 slug out the barrel.
 On the other hand, substitutes, especially Triple Seven, are much harder to ignite and the hot gases from the cap have a really hard time igniting just a short length of it.
 Again, it is my advice to use full or nearly full charges when using black powder substitutes and always, regardless of the powder you are using, don't shoot the next round, but check your barrel for obstructions if one of your shots feels weak or a chamber fails to discharge fully.